zerocore-ai/zerodb/zerodb-design.md

 ## Last Write Wins (LWW)

 - Latest data is determined by a logical clock
+- Logical clock could be a mixture of counter and random number (for tie breaking)
 - Time is attached to a data down to its scalar value.
 (This should truly prevent lost writes for LWW methods)

 ---